Cyrken/html-css/animations-effects/README.md

 	- `ease-in-out` — the animation starts slowly, speeds up, and slows down
 	- `steps()` — choose how many frames—[look below for using steps]()
 	- *refer to the links below for more timing functions*
+- `fill-mode` — (optional) what the animation should do before or after executing: `forwards` will make the animation stay on its last keyframe
+- `direction` — (optional) direction order of the animation: `reverse` will go from “100%” back to “0%” keyframes, `alternate` will go forwards then reverse
 - *refer to the links below for all the other values*

 Optionally, at the end of the animatoiin a `iteration-count` can be added, this is how many times the browser will execute the animation.